RavenousLegs

 Toranas - the decorative gateways of Sanchi Stupa

 The Great Stupa at Sanchi is embellished with four lavishly carved Toranas (gateways) in the four directions.
-The most impressive part of Sanchi Stupa is these marvellous gateways called Toranas, displaying Indian, Persian, Greek and Sumerian architecture.
+The most impressive part of the Sanchi Stupa is these marvellous gateways called Toranas, displaying Indian, Persian, Greek and Sumerian architecture.
 Each Torana is made from single highly polished granite stones, however, the carvings on them are so intricate that it gives a feeling of being carved from wood.
-The reliefs depicting various scenes lives of Buddha were carved by ivory carvers of Vidisha.
+The reliefs depicting various scenes of the life of Buddha were carved by ivory carvers of Vidisha.
 In the 19th century, the Europeans were very interested in taking the well preserved gateways to their countries’ museums, however, they were allowed to take only the plaster copies of them.

 Northern Gateway (Torana) - The Great Stupa at Sanchi, Madhya Pradesh